ajayarl2182/Ingress-controller-final/cover.md

 An Ingress provides the following:

-1-Externally reachable URLs for applications deployed in Kubernetes clusters 2-Name-based virtual host and URI-based routing support 3-Load balancing rules and traffic, as well as SSL termination
+1-Externally reachable URLs for applications deployed in Kubernetes clusters.

+2-Name-based virtual host and URI-based routing support.

+3-Load balancing rules and traffic, as well as SSL termination

 **Ingress**